Here’s why yoga and meditation are good for you

 Why Yoga And Meditation Are Good For You

-The review concludes these activities can reverse molecular reactions in our DNA that cause depression and poor health.
+The review concludes that these activities can reverse molecular reactions in our DNA that cause depression and poor health.

 According to lead researcher Ivana Buric, the health benefits of yoga, meditation, and other mind-body interventions start at a molecular level and affect how our genetic code works, even if most of us are only aware of the obvious health benefits provided by these activities.